 This is a finishing course for students in the Office Technology Program.
 It prepares students for work in today's modern office.
-Topics include: the work environment, workplace technologies, written
+Topics include: the work environment, workplace technologies, written communication, records, and presentations, customer and employee satisfaction, mail, travel, meetings and conferences, and career.

-- 1. Demonstrate professional image, appropriate job attitudes, and interpersonal relationships of the administrative assistant. - 2.
+- Demonstrate professional image, appropriate job attitudes, and interpersonal relationships of the administrative assistant. - 2.
 Work independently and as a member of an internal team. - 3.
 Display skills in obtaining, organizing, evaluating, and managing information.